rocky-linux/documentation/docs/books/admin_guide/09-backups.md

 Other auxiliary options are explained in the following examples.

+!!! warning "Version difference"

+    In some older versions of tar, options are referred to as "key(s)", which means that using options with a "-" prefix may cause the `tar` to not work as expected.
+At this point, you need to remove the "-" prefix to make it work properly.

 The `tar` in different distributions may have different default options, so be careful when using them!

 ```bash